Shafqat Emmanuel and Shagufta Kausar blasphemy case: Prosecution

 In July 2013, Emmanuel and Kausar were arrested for sending a text message that was deemed blasphemous against the Islamic prophet Muhammad.
-In an interview with Aid to the Church in Need, Shagufta claimed that they were tortured in prison.
-"In jail, we were tortured.
-The officers told my husband that if he did not confess, they would rape me in front of him, and so he confessed, even though we were both innocent."
+In an interview with Aid to the Church in Need, Shagufta stated the following: "In the police station, we were tortured.
+The officers told my husband that if he didn't confess, they would strip me naked and make me run in the street.
+The police also hanged Shafqat upside down and beat him with the back of a rifle."
+Under severe pressure, Shafqat confessed, even though they were both innocent.

 On 4 April 2014, the illiterate couple were given death sentences for sending the message in English.
 Despite the couple being illiterate, the additional session judge of Toba Tek Singh sentenced them death on 4 April 2014.
 They are the first Pakistani couple to have been given the death sentence for blasphemy.
-The couple said that the complainants’ lawyers kept proclaiming Koranic references that called for death to blasphemers.
+The couple said that the complainants' lawyers kept proclaiming Koranic references that called for death to blasphemers.
 Even the prosecuting attorneys told the judge that if he will not give them death sentence, they would be ready to become ghazi (Muslim warriors), like Ilm-ud-din and Mumtaz Qadri.
 Due to the high risk to the couple's security, the whole trial was concluded inside the boundary walls of the prison.
-The couple were defended by the Farrukh Saif Foundation and their Partner Emergency Rescue Committee since 2013, who filed the appeal in the Apex Court against the death sentence.
+In the beginning, the couple were defended by the Farrukh Saif Foundation and their Partner Emergency Rescue Committee.
+They filed the appeal in the Apex Court against the death sentence.
 According to Shagufta, neither she nor her husband were allowed to testify, and their lawyers were not allowed to make their closing arguments.

-While on death row, Shagufta was offered the possibility of converting and having her sentence commuted.
+While on death row, Shagufta was offered the possibility of converting to Islam and possibly having her sentence commuted.
 "Several times I was told that if I converted to Islam my death sentence would be turned into life in prison, and that eventually I would be released.
 I always said no", she claimed, in an interview with Aid to the Church in Need.
-At one point she was held in a cell next to Asia Bibi.
+At one point she was in the same prison as Asia Bibi.
+Their cells were close together.
 "For a while Asia Bibi, who was also sentenced to death on false charges of blasphemy, was my neighbour on death row in Multan.
 Whenever we met, we used to pray together, console each other and renew our firm faith in Jesus Christ.
 At Christmas time we would share cake with other Muslim and Christian prisoners.
 When I heard that Asia was set free, my heart was filled with joy, and I was convinced that one day I too would be released".